contiki-ng/mspsim/README.txt

 - USARTs
 - Digital I/O
 - Multiplication unit
+- Basic A/D subsystem (not complete)
+- Watchdog

-* Limitations of the emulation (some of them) on version 0.8
+* Limitations of the emulation (some of them) on version 0.9x
 - currently the emulator runs as if it can use all memory as RAM (e.g. flash writes, etc not supported)
 - no DMA implementation
-- no ADs implemented (fully)
 - timer system not 100% emulated